-Short stature is a general term for people whose height is considerably below average, as compared to the height of their peers.
-While it can apply to adults, the term is most often used in reference to children.
+Short stature is a general term for people whose height is considerably below average compared to the height of their peers.
+While it can apply to adults, the term is more commonly used to refer to children.

-A child can be significantly shorter than his or her friends and still be perfectly healthy.
+A child can be significantly shorter than their friends and still be perfectly healthy.
 This is particularly true if both parents are also shorter than average.
 Genetics is a major determinant of height.

 However, short stature can indicate an underlying medical problem.
 In these cases, many children can grow to a normal height with proper treatment.
 For others, short stature may be permanent.

-Doctors measure your child’s height using a growth chart.
-This chart shows the average height of other kids of the same age and sex.
-Based on guidelines set by the American Association of Clinical Endocrinologists, children are considered to be of short stature if their height falls within the lowest two percentiles of their peer group.
+Your child’s doctor will measure your child’s height and then refer to a growth chart.
+This chart shows the average height of other children of the same age and sex.
+Based on guidelines set by the American Association of Clinical Endocrinologists, doctors consider a child to be of short stature if their height falls within the lowest two percentiles of their peer group.

-There are three major reasons for short stature: constitutional growth delay, genetics, and disease.
+The three major reasons for short stature are constitutional growth delay, genetics, and disease.

-Otherwise known as late bloomers, some children simply develop later than others.
+Some children simply develop later than others.
+These children are often referred to as "late bloomers."
 These kids are small for their age and often enter puberty later.
-However, they will continue to grow once their friends have stopped.
+However, they’ll continue to grow after their friends have stopped.
 They usually catch up by adulthood.

-If one or both parents are short, there is a strong possibility that their child will also be short.
+If one or both parents are short, there’s a strong possibility that their child will also be short.
 If there are no underlying medical reasons why either parent is short, their child’s short stature may be perfectly healthy.

 A number of diseases may cause unusually short stature.
 These diseases fall into several categories.